 A developmental editor may provide key insights beyond the body of work that they’re developing that help with content creation and content flow.
 They may also be subject matter experts with a highly-technical understanding of the field where the work may exist.
 This is particularly helpful in a nonfiction setting, where the author needs to get the technical details exactly right.

 Because developmental editors can suggest such sweeping changes to a document, they’re often the first place you should stop if you’re looking for advice or guidance on how to structure your outline and improve your draft.
 Their editorial input can help you solve content problems before they show up in your text.

 So, what would developmental editing look like for our sample?
 Let’s take a look:

 The highlighted change is a great example of a developmental edit.
 While I am suggesting a few grammar and spelling checks, I’m also pointing out that moving the paragraph into a different position will add strength and clarity to the piece.

 In a perfect world, this sort of developmental edit is something that should happen in the earliest stages, while the document is still fluid and it’s easy to change things around.
 You might even consider this type of editing before you start writing.

 Most clients I see who are asking for a proofreader are actually looking for a copy editor.
 These types of editing are different but similar, so the confusion is understandable.

 The copy editor’s job is to take the raw draft and ensure that it’s ready for publication by making the text easy to follow, fit for purpose and free of error, omission, inconsistency and repetition.

 From a copy editing perspective, the emphasis is less on sweeping changes and more on structural and informational opportunities.
 Should sentences be shortened?
-Do you need to add a link into a set of text?
+Do you need to add a link to a set of text?
 Is everything worded correctly?
 Is the text accurate and consistent?
 This kind of stylistic editing can help writers maintain the proper tone and voice throughout their content.